 Display of Legion 5

 The lid opens full 180-degree movement to a flat down position.
 The display is a 15.6 inch IPS panel with 1920 х 1080 pixels resolution and 120Hz refresh rate.
 The panel has a matte finish, which I normally prefer over glossy screens.
 The screen ratio is 16:9 and offers a pixel density of 142 ppi.
 Viewing angles are fine.
 The display offers 280 nits brightness.
 The display covers 58% and 39% of sRGB and DCI-P3 colour space respectively.
-The contrast ratio is good, with satisfying blacks.
+The contrast ratio is decent.
 I did not notice any backlight screen flickering.
+The display is slightly underwhelming especially when playing games like Far Cry 5.

 Speakers , Webcam and Biometrics